OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 - For each identified threat, has a response strategy been agreed upon?
 - For identified threats for which mitigation is the desired response, have mitigation strategies been developed which reduce risk to an acceptable level?
 - Has the threat model been formally documented?
 Are artifacts from the threat model process stored in such a way that it can be accessed by those with "need to know"?
 - Can the agreed upon mitigations be tested?
-Can success or failure of the requirements and recommendations from the the threat model be measured?
+Can success or failure of the requirements and recommendations from the threat model be measured?

 ## Threat Modeling and the Development Team